-The basic genetic code that determines sex is more complicated than just the absence or presence of a Y chromosome.
-Gene expression, which is also known as epigenetics, adds another layer of complexity.
+As clearly noted by this point, the basic genetic code that determines sex is more complicated than just the absence or presence of a Y chromosome.
+Gene expression, which is also known as epigenetics, adds a layer of complexity.
 Thus we have a significant genetic range of sexes.
 Some sexes are recognized as “disorders of sexual differentiation” and some are not.

 Given the complexity we can see how many different sexes, genders, and sexualities would be present in our society.

 FACT: Mutations in Sox9 or any associated genes can cause a reversal of sex or cause a person to be born intersex.
 If Fgf9, which is activated by Sox9, is not present, a fetus with both X and Y chromosomes can be converted into a female; the same is true if Dax1 is not present.
 A person may be born intersex because of an unusual activity of the SRY, usually when it’s translocated onto the X-chromosome and its activity is only activated in some cells.